 5. Use 91% Rubbing Alcohol

 This one comes with a disclaimer.
-Alcohol works as a solvent, eating away the bugs outer shell thus, exposing them to dehydration, pretty much like silica gels.
+Alcohol works as a solvent, eating away the bug’s outer shell, thus, exposing them to dehydration, like silica gels.

 It is also a fire hazard as Isopropyl alcohol is highly flammable.
-Its lingering vapour is also highly flammable.
+Its lingering vapor is also highly flammable.

-So, as we have seen, Diatomaceous Earth can be an effective bug control in general, but when it comes to bugs, you will need to back it up with several other treatments.
+So, as we have seen, Diatomaceous Earth can be an effective bug control in general, but you will need to back it up with several other treatments when it comes to bugs.

-D.E will also not work effectively in the event you have an infestation, as it doesn’t harm the eggs nor nymphs, thus, limiting its potency.
+D.E will also not work effectively if you have an infestation, as it doesn’t harm the eggs nor nymphs, thus, limiting its potency.

 Similarly, proper application is also a requirement, which will need you to possibly disassemble the furniture and dust it in the far to reach corners of the homes or items and using specialized equipment.